Go to

 The mini pill is a hormonal method of contraceptive pill that prevents pregnancy.
 It differs from combined contraception because it only contains one hormone, always a version of progesterone.

-The progestin-only pill is over 99% effective when you use it perfectly.
-Your cover is still 91% effective when it’s used on a more ‘typical’ basis.
-This makes it just as effective as combined methods of contraception, which contain synthetic estrogen as well as progestin.
+The progestogen-only pill is over 99% effective when you use it perfectly.
+With ‘typical use’, which accounts for factors like taking a pill late, its effectiveness is around 93%.
+This means that in a typical year, about 7 out of 100 users become pregnant..
+This makes it just as effective as combined methods of contraception, which contain synthetic estrogen as well as progesterone.

-The mini pill, sometimes called the progestin-only pill (POP), can be preferable for certain women who respond adversely to estrogenic side effects (those associated more with combined pills).
-The mini pill is taken daily.
-Unlike combined pills, there are no “pill free” breaks or placebo pills — you take active mini pills continuously.
+The mini pill, sometimes called the progestogen-only pill (POP), can be preferable for women who struggle with estrogenic side effects, which are associated more with combined pills.
+You’ll take the mini pill every day – and unlike combined pills, there are no ‘pill-free’ breaks or placebo pills; you take active mini pills continuously.

 How does the mini pill work?

-The mini pill, not to be confused with ‘the pill” (the combined pill), prevents pregnancy.
-But what does the mini pill do in the body to stop pregnancy, and how does the progestin-only pill work?
+The mini pill, not to be confused with ‘the pill’ (the combined pill), prevents pregnancy from occurring – but what does the mini pill do in the body to stop pregnancy, and how does the progestogen-only pill work?

-During the menstrual cycle, progesterone is naturally released in rising and falling quantities; this affects how the body prepares for pregnancy.
-Mini pills contain synthetic progesterone, and this is at a lower level than the progesterone found in combined contraceptive pills.
+During the menstrual cycle, progesterone is naturally released in rising and falling quantities, and this affects how the body prepares for pregnancy.
+Mini pills contain synthetic progesterone, which mimic the effects of natural progesterone by binding to its receptors.

 When you take the mini pill, the additional levels of progestin impact the body in several ways to provide contraception.
-For example, the mini pill can suppress ovulation, which means eggs may not be released.
+For example, the mini pill can suppress ovulation (in about half of the cycles), which means eggs may not be released.
 It also thickens vaginal mucus, which can block sperm.
 Lastly, the mini pill prevents the uterine lining from thickening, which means fertilized eggs would struggle to implant themselves and grow.

 How long does the mini pill take to work?